Abu Khalid al-Suri: Involvement in the Syrian Civil War and Ahrar al-Sham

-In 2011, al-Suri co-founded Ahrar al-Sham, a Sunni Syrian Islamist group, opposing Bashar al-Assad's government forces as part of the Islamic Front.
+In 2011, al-Suri co-founded Ahrar al-Sham, a Syrian Sunni Islamist group, opposing Bashar al-Assad's government forces as part of the Islamic Front.
 Despite helping to found al-Sham and serving in its most senior ranks, al-Suri's involvement in the organization were kept secret, and he adopted a new nom de guerre: Abu Omeir al-Shami.
 Al Suri continued to use both names separately in statements, but it was not until after his death that the two were linked as the same person.

 In early 2013 infighting began between al-Qaeda's al-Nusra Front and ISIL (then known only as ISI).
 It began with a recorded announcement on April 8 by ISI's leader Abu Bakr al-Baghdadi announcing an unauthorized merger between the two groups.
 Disagreements and conflicts between the two escalated by the end of 2013.
-Hostilities continued to worsen, with al-Nusra's leader, Abu Mohammed al-Julani, claiming in a 2014 interview that he saw no end to the conflict.
+Hostilities continued to worsen, with al-Nusra's leader, Ahmed al-Sharaa, claiming in a 2014 interview that he saw no end to the conflict.

 In May 2013, the leader of al-Qaeda, Ayman al-Zawahiri, sent a secret letter to al-Baghdadi in the hopes of quelling tensions between their two groups.
 The letter, dated 23 May 2013, asserts al-Qaeda's dominance and names al-Suri as the mediator between al-Nusra Front and ISIL in Syria.